Dad's ULTIMATE Fastpass+ Cheatsheet

 Animal Kingdom has some great headliner rides.
 Lines can get pretty long and FastPass+ can save a lot of standing in line.

-The opening of Pandora - The World of AVATAR has totally changed FastPass+ at Animal Kingdom.
-The Pandora rides are now in a separate "group".
+The opening of Pandora - The World of AVATAR has totally changed FastPass+ at Animal Kingdom, giving Animal Kingdom a Tier 1 and Tier 2.
+The Pandora rides are now in a separate tier.
 You can only choose one of the Pandora rides.

-Up to 3 selections can be made but only 1 from Group A.
+Up to 3 selections can be made but only 1 from Tier 1.

 - Avatar Flight of Passage